atek-cloud/atek.cloud/docs/manual/dev/architecture.md

 The Atek DataBase (ADB) service uses global IDs, JSON schemas, and other metadata to describe tables.
 The table definitions help ensure correctness and interoperability between programs by enforcing strict conformance to the schemas on read and write.

 <sup>†</sup> <em>Both of these choices may evolve over time; for instance, the host environment could be rewritten in other languages for performance, and user programs will need to expand to include docker and/or wasm runtimes.
-Security primitives such as gvisor or firecracker are needed to sandbox the user programs.</em>
+Secure sandboxing is also required.</em>

 ## Messaging architecture